josiah-wolf-oberholtzer/josiah-wolf-oberholtzer.github.io/bio.md

 music-informatics and audio analysis.
 He is one of the lead architects of [Abjad][abjad], a Python API for formalized score control.
-Abjad provides a powerful object-oriented interface to the [LilyPond][lilypond] music typesetting engine, and has facillitated all of his acoustic compositions since 2009.
+Abjad provides a powerful object-oriented interface to the [LilyPond][lilypond] music typesetting engine, and has facilitated all of his acoustic compositions since 2009.

 He also works as a sound designer, helping other composers realize the